-These unaudited interim condensed consolidated financial statements include the accounts of Pinetree and its wholly-owned subsidiaries: Genevest Inc., Pinetree (Barbados) Inc., Pinebarb (Israel) Inc., Pinetree Capital Investment Corp. ("PCIC"), and Emerald Capital Corp., as well as Pinetree Resource Partnership and Pinetree Income Partnership, each a general partnership of which Pinetree indirectly owns a 100% interest.
+These consolidated financial statements include the accounts of Pinetree and its wholly-owned subsidiaries: Genevest Inc., Pinetree (Barbados) Inc., Pinetree Capital Investment Corp. ("PCIC"), and Emerald Capital Corp., as well as Pinetree Resource Partnership and

+Pinetree Income Partnership, each a general partnership of which Pinetree indirectly owns a 100% interest.
 Subsidiaries are fully consolidated from the date of acquisition, being the date on which the Company obtains control, and continue to be consolidated until the date that such control ceases.
 The financial statements of the subsidiaries are prepared for the same reporting period as the Company, using consistent accounting policies.

 All inter-company account balances and transactions have been eliminated upon consolidation.

-(c) Adoption of IFRS 9 and IFRS 7:
+(c) Adoption of IFRS:

-The effective date of IFRS 9, Financial Instruments: Classification and Measurement ("IFRS 9") is January 1, 2015.
+The effective date of IFRS 9, Financial Instruments ("IFRS 9") is January 1, 2015.
 As permitted by the IASB, the Company has early adopted IFRS 9 in conjunction with the transition to IFRS on January 1, 2011.
-The Company's significant class of financial assets is investments (designated at fair value through profit and loss) and the differences in the accounting between IAS 39, Financial Instruments: Recognition and Measurement and IFRS 9 for these financial instruments do not have any material impact on the Company's interim condensed consolidated statements.
+Specifically, the Company has adopted the recognition, derecognition, and measurement of financial assets and liabilities.
+The Company's significant class of financial assets is investments (designated at fair value through profit and loss) and the differences in the accounting between International Accounting Standard ("IAS") 39, Financial Instruments: Recognition and Measurement and IFRS 9 for these financial instruments do not have any material impact on the Company's consolidated financial statements.